constup/symfony-circular-reference-bug/README.md

 ## The cause of the bug

-In the bugged example, class `Circle` implements two interfaces: `MatchShapeInterface` and `TwoDimensionsInterface`.
+In the bugged example, class `Circle` implements two interfaces: `MathShapeInterface` and `TwoDimensionsInterface`.
 It also has a property called `neighborOject` of type `MathShapeInterface`.

 Since there is no other object which implements both of the interfaces, the compiler will try to wire up both interfaces